Big worry for college scandal suspects: Their co-defendants

 BOSTON (AP) — Federal prosecutors said all along that they expect more people to be charged in the sweeping college admissions scandal.
 Their secret weapon?
 The cooperation of parents and coaches who have already agreed to plead guilty, observers say.

 “You can rest assured that there is going to be a new wave of indictments,” said former federal prosecutor Bradley Simon.
 “They wouldn’t need so many cooperators for existing cases.
-What seems to me is that these individuals who are cooperating are helping the government to make new cases,” he said.
+What seems to me is that these individuals who are cooperating are helping the government to make new cases.”

 The parents and coaches’ cooperation could also spell doom for others who are digging in their heels and still fighting the charges, including actress Lori Loughlin and her fashion designer husband, Mossimo Giannulli.
 They are among 19 parents disputing the allegations.